SJElizalde/quick-asyncNet/docs/GUIDE.md

 **2) ADD IWHTTP TO THE PROJECT PATH**

-Open *'MARMALADE_HOME/quick/quick.mkb'*, find the subprojects section (at the bottom of the file) and add *iwhttp*.
+Open *'MARMALADE_HOME/quick/quick.mkf'*, find the subprojects section (at the bottom of the file) and add *iwhttp*.
 This will include marmalade C++'s http library, required to implement async downloading in quick.

-The *subprojects* section of *'quick.mkb'* should now look like this:
+The *subprojects* section of *'quick.mkf'* should now look like this:

     subprojects
     {